 Benefits for Regional Treasury Centres

-- France’s regulatory and fiscal framework is designed to facilitate corporate treasury centres, such as through charging no WHT on interest.
+- France’s regulatory and fiscal framework is designed to facilitate corporate treasury centres, such as no WHT on interest in most cases.

-- Cash concentration is available in France on a domestic and cross-border basis, as long as certain conditions are met, such as the operations must be at arm’s length, the participants must sign a treasury agreement and the agreement and cash-pool structure must be authorised by a special deliberation of the board.
+- Cash concentration is available in France on a domestic and cross-border basis, as long as certain conditions are met.
+For example, the operations must be at arm’s length, the participants must sign a treasury agreement and the agreement and cash-pool structure must be authorised by a special deliberation of the board.

 - Notional pooling is available but because cross-guarantees are difficult to obtain it is more expensive to arrange.